CrescentKohana/rulebook/frontend/README.md

 # Frontend

 Made with TypeScript + Next.js.
 Utilizes server side rendering.

-Every page (chapter) available during build-time and navigation is rendered beforehand by the server.
-In addition, everything is rerendered by the server periodically.
+Navigation and every page (chapter) available during build-time are rendered beforehand by the server.
+In addition, rerendering occurs periodically afterwards.
 Any new chapters (not available during build-time) will be rendered by the server on the first request blocking the view for the duration of the render (talking about milliseconds here).

 ## Usage